 which since $S(x_\ell) \geq M$ gives

-Consider the case where $x_i$ change potential.
+Consider the case where $x_i$ changes potential.
 Since it was transitional or left heavy before, and becomes right heavy or transitional after, we know that its increase in raw potential is:

-Thus we can bound the sum of the raw potential increase of the nodes $x_1, x_2, \ldots , x_{\ell-1}$ using equation~\eqref{eq:cutbound} as follows:
+Thus we can bound the sum of the raw potential increase of the nodes $x_1, x_2, \ldots , x_{\ell-1}$ using equation~\jeqref{eq:cutbound} as follows:

 Using Mathematica, a closed form solution to the limit of this sum was obtained that has an upper bound of 12.
 The node $x_\ell$ was excluded from the above sum, as this would cause a divide-by-zero.
 However, any single node can only change by 1, so including $x_\ell$ will give an upper bound of 13.